CodSpeedHQ/codspeed-node/packages/tinybench-plugin/README.md

 And...
 Congrats🎉, CodSpeed is installed in your benchmarking suite!
 Locally, CodSpeed will fallback to tinybench since the instrumentation is only available in the CI environment for now.

-You can now [run those benchmark in your CI](https://docs.codspeed.io/benchmarks/nodejs#running-the-benchmarks-in-your-ci) to continuously get consistent performance measurements.
+You can now [run those benchmarks in your CI](https://docs.codspeed.io/benchmarks/nodejs/tinybench#running-the-benchmarks-in-your-ci) to continuously get consistent performance measurements.